About the Program

 WHO CAN ATTEND STUDENT DRESS REHEARSALS?

-This program is open to public or private schools, homeschools, or nonprofit organizations that serve K-12 and university students.
+This program is open to public or private schools, homeschools, or nonprofit organizations serving K-12 and university students.

 We recommend the student dress rehearsal experience for students in middle school and above.
-This season Don Pasquale is recommended for students in middle school and older, and La Traviata and El ultimo sueño de Frida y Diego are recommended for students and high school and older.
+This season Don Giovanni and The Rake’s Progress are recommended for students in high school and older, and Giulio Cesare is recommended for students in middle school and older.
 Please contact Opera Omaha if you have specific questions about content or appropriateness.

 WHO CAN REGISTER?